Injury Management

 • Following the laws of the game will help keep players safe from most injury types.
 Avoid gameplay that puts you and others at risk.

 • Players that return too early to training and competition after a concussion are more susceptible to sustaining another concussion.
-Follow the return to play guidelines and work with a medical professional to avoid returning to play too soon.
+Follow the return to play guidelines and work with a medical professional to ensure player health and safety.

 • Headgear – The use of headgear has not been shown to reduce the incidence of concussion.
 However, this piece of equipment can reduce soft tissue injuries to the head.